pkolawa/parliament-poland-mcp-server/README.md

 This configuration tells the client how to start the tool server.

+## Server Functions

+The server provides the following functions:

+- [ ] `get-terms`: Get a list of Sejm terms.
+- [x] `get-members`: Get a list of MPs for a given term.
+- [ ] `get-member`: Get information about a member of Parliament.
+- [ ] `get-clubs`: Get a list of clubs for a given term.
+- [ ] `get-committees`: Get a list of committees for a given term.
+- [ ] `get-interpellations`: Get a list of interpellations for a given term.
+- [ ] `get-prints`: Get a list of prints for a given term.
+- [ ] `get-proceedings`: Get a list of proceedings for a given term.
+- [ ] `get-processes`: Get a list of legislative processes for a given term.
+- [ ] `get-transcripts`: Get a list of transcripts for a given term.
+- [ ] `get-videos`: Get a list of video recordings for a given term.
+- [ ] `get-votings`: Get a list of votings for a given term.
+- [ ] `get-written-questions`: Get a list of written questions for a given term.

 ## Development

 To run the server in a development environment: